sovereigndaddy/blog/_posts/2022-05-13-bitcoin-changed-me.markdown

 I've been fully supporting the Bitcoin network using any available method as I find time to complete these projects.
 I'll run through my general Bitcoin setup, as of today, and the benefits of doing so...

 ## Hardware Wallets
 To truly own Bitcoin, you have to hold it yourself.
-If your Bitcoin is on an exchange then it's not yours because the exchange is the holder of the private key/s to access "your" Bitcoin, they are simply allowing you access for the time being.
+If your bitcoin is on an exchange then it's not yours because the exchange is the holder of the private key/s to access "your" bitcoin, they are simply allowing you access for the time being.

 When you use your own hardware wallet you take back control of your private keys.